arkime/aws-aio/README.md

 # Arkime AWS All-in-One

-The goals of this project are 1) provide a demonstration of how Arkime can be deployed in a cloud-native manner and 2) provide scripting to enable users to easily begin capturing the traffic in their existing AWS cloud infrastructure.
+The goals of this project:
+1) Demonstrate how Arkime can be deployed in a cloud-native manner
+2) Provide scripting to enable users to easily begin capturing the traffic in their existing AWS cloud infrastructure

 The AWS Cloud Development Kit (CDK) is used to perform infrastructure specification, setup, management, and teardown.
 You can learn more about infrastructure-as-code using the CDK [here](https://docs.aws.amazon.com/cdk/v2/guide/home.html).

+## Quick Start Guide
+TODO

+See the [detailed instructions below](#how-to-run-the-aws-all-in-one-cli) for more information on how to run the AWS AIO CLI.

 ## Architecture and Design